-UTZ/Rainforest Alliance.
-These are by far the marks you’re most likely to see on child-labour-free Easter treats this year.
-Like the white version of the Fairtrade logo, they only certify the working conditions used to produce the cocoa, not the other ingredients.
-UTZ and Rainforest Alliance used to be two separate organisations (hence the two very different logos) but they’re in the process of merging and will eventually only use the smoother version of the two green frog logos.
-All of these marks currently guarantee the same standards as each other, and you can be confident that the cocoa in anything displaying any of the above logos was produced without child or slave labour and that the farmers were paid a small premium above the regular market price.
+Rainforest Alliance.
+This is by far the mark you’re most likely to see on child-labour-free Easter treats this year.
+Like the white version of the Fairtrade logo, it only certifies the working conditions used to produce the cocoa, not the other ingredients.
+However, in terms of the cocoa, you can be confident that itwas produced without child or slave labour and that the farmers were paid a small premium above the regular market price.

-Note that many Nestle products don’t display either the UTZ or RA logo and, instead, have a statement like that at the right, saying they ‘work with’ UTZ or Rainforest Alliance.
-We have checked and that does mean they are UTZ or RA certiifed.
+Note that some Nestle products don’t display the RA logo and instead have a statement like that at the right, saying they ‘work with’ Rainforest Alliance.
+We have checked and that does mean that the cocoa is RA certiifed.

 If Nestle rings ethical alarm bells for you, read this article about why we’re generally OK to buy from Nestle these days.

 So, on to the list!
 We start with products where all ingredients are Fairtrade, then list ones that are made with certified cocoa only, and finish with recipes to make your own.
 There’s lots of options this year (which is fantastic!), so click on the links in the table of contents if you want to go directly to something in particular.

 Too long?
 Check out our highlights list instead.